In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 The premises permit may be revoked, suspended, or denied when inspection reveals that the establishment does not meet the standards set by rule or when the license of the responsible veterinarian has been suspended or revoked.

 Pursuant to Fla.
 Stat. § 474.215, the department may issue a temporary premises permit to a responsible veterinarian who has submitted the application fee and a completed application form affirming compliance with the standards set by rule of the board.
-If the department inspects the establishment and discovers that it is not in compliance with the department’s standards, the department shall notify the veterinarian in writing of the deficiencies and must provide 30 days for correction of the deficiencies and reinspection.
+If the department inspects the establishment and discovers that it is not in compliance with the department’s standards, the department shall notify the veterinarian in writing of the deficiencies and shall provide 30 days for correction of the deficiencies and reinspection.
 Such temporary permit shall become void upon notification by the department that the establishment has failed, after reinspection, to meet those standards.
-Upon receipt of such notice, the responsible veterinarian must close the establishment until completion of a subsequent inspection affirming that the required standards have been met and until another permit has been issued by the department.
+Upon receipt of such notice, the responsible veterinarian shall close the establishment until completion of a subsequent inspection affirming that the required standards have been met and until another permit has been issued by the department.

 Pursuant to Fla.
 Stat. § 474.215, the department or the board may deny, revoke, or suspend the permit of any permittee under this section and may fine, place on probation, or otherwise discipline any such permittee who has: